Analyzing the Price-to-Earnings Ratio of Archer Aviation Inc. (ACHR)

 Deutsche Bank gave a rating of “Buy” to ACHR, setting the target price at $10 in the report published on April 11th of the previous year.

-Volatility was left at 7.56%, however, over the last 30 days, the volatility rate increased by 8.01%, as shares sank -7.93% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.49% upper at present.
+Volatility was left at 7.45%, however, over the last 30 days, the volatility rate increased by 6.14%, as shares sank -8.61% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.78% lower at present.

 Insider Trading